mdp/bluemonday-js/README.md

 }
 ```

-Here bluemonday will return the `*Policy` object when we call UGCPolcy, and we will then wrap it using Gopher's `MakeWrapper` function.
+Here bluemonday will return the `*Policy` object when we call UGCPolicy, and we will then wrap it using Gopher's `MakeWrapper` function.

 ### Build and Test process